 This delicious grilled cheese sandwich is made with my super easy, super quick low carb microwave bread.
 And while admittedly it’s not exactly like real bread (it’s soft and a little eggy), the cheesy, buttery goodness of this warm sandwich definitely hits the spot!
 Click for the recipe

 Low Carb Recipes

-If you’re having trouble with your blood sugar (pre-diabetes, reactive hypoglycemia or diabetes), or if you need to lose weight but find that you’re unable to do it (or to maintain weight loss) on the standard low-fat, high-carb diet, I highly recommend that you talk to your doctor about switching to a low-carb, moderate protein, high-fat diet.
+If you’re having trouble with your blood sugar, or if you need to lose weight but find that you’re unable to do it on the standard low-fat, high-carb diet, talk with your doctor about switching to a low-carb, moderate protein, high-fat diet.
 The recipes featured here typically contain 10 grams of net carbs per serving or less, making them suitable even for very low-carb diets.

 What’s not to like about meatza?
 It’s like combining two awesome foods – hamburger and pizza.
 It’s easy, tasty and low-carb.
 I like to use pre-formed ground beef patties and make mini meatzas instead of a large one.
 Click for the recipe

 Made with just four ingredients, these flourless peanut butter cookies are incredibly good.
 And unlike flour-based cookies, you’re unlikely to overeat- these peanut butter cookies are very satiating.
 One or two, eaten slowly and savored, is more than enough.
 Click for the recipe

 Crunchy, fragrant and salty-sweet, these honey roasted nuts make a great homemade hostess gift this holiday season – assuming you’ll resist the temptation to polish them off by yourself. :) The amount of honey in this recipe adds just a touch of sweetness.
 If you like your roasted nuts sweet, double the amount.
 Click for the recipe